 Followers of my newsletter have opted in and are given Unsubscribe reminders with each email.

-People may comment on my Facebook, Instagram, Twitter and Pinterest posts and YouTube videos and I may comment back.
+People may comment on my Facebook, Instagram, Twitter and Pinterest posts and I may comment back.
 This is standard practice.
 I can only see the data they make publicly available.

 Once I’ve contacted everyone with a reminder about the Terms & Conditions of my holding their data, I regard this consent as confirmed for one year or until the person asks me to remove their data.
 I have never harvested email addresses.
 Any person on my lists has contacted me.